Rabia0130/github2jira/README.md

 First scan SAST-SCA 1
 SCA only
 SCA branche develope
+SAST scan only SQL injections and Reflected_XSS_All_Clients 1, 2
-SAST scan only SQL injections and Reflected_XSS_All_Clients 1
+SAST scan only SQL injections and Reflected_XSS_All_Clients 2